 2. Cloud Computing

 Cloud computing is also on the rise as many companies are adopting a remote working environment.
-This enables the business to protect their data from fraud, work at your comfortable pace, and also provides security of the information.
+This enables the business to protect their data from fraud, to work at your comfortable pace, and also provides information security.